What is data management in cyber security?

 By carefully monitoring network activities and inspecting packets for known attack signatures, IDS/IPS solutions can effectively defend against various cyber threats such as malware, DDoS attacks, and unauthorised access attempts.

-These systems play a crucial role in enhancing overall network security posture by continuously updating threat databases, adapting to the evolving cybersecurity landscape, and providing valuable insights to security teams for proactive risk mitigation.
+These systems play a crucial role in improving overall network security posture by continuously updating threat databases, adapting to the evolving cybersecurity landscape, and providing valuable insights to security teams for proactive risk mitigation.

 DLP (Data Loss Prevention) software